 - Wipe off any dust, dirt, cob webs or whatever from the window tracks with a damp rag until clean and dry.

 - Apply a light coat of silicone spray to the track of the lower sash as indicated by the red dots in the photo below.
 Wipe off any excess with a paper towel.
-I prefer silicone spray because it’s colorless, very slick and won’t leave a sticky residue as it ages.
+I prefer silicone spray because it’s colorless, very slick and doesn’t leave a sticky residue.

-If the hammer fist doesn’t work, examine the exterior window frame as I’ve discovered instances where the paint has bonded the window to the frame.
+If the hammer fist doesn’t work, examine the exterior window frame because I’ve discovered many instances where the paint has bonded the window to the frame.
 This happens when the painters are careless and fill-in the gap between the exterior frame and sash.
-If so, you’ll need to cut through the painted-filled joint with a utility knife to free the sash.
+You’ll have to cut through the painted-filled joint with a putty knife to free the sash.
+See the next section for freeing the paint joints.

-With the bottom sash raised, you can now clean and lubricate the exposed bottom tracks – the area between the red lines in the next photo.
+After raising the window sash, clean and lubricate the exposed window tracks – the area between the red lines:

 The top sashes on all my windows were frozen in place and wouldn’t budge despite my efforts.
-I discoveredpaint had glued the windows to the frame the last time the house was painted.
+I discovered careless house painters had painted the window sash to the header and tracks, effectively “gluing” the windows in place.
+The painter is supposed to partially open the windows when painting, then move the windows up/down after 30 minutes so the paint doesn’t bond the window closed.

 The vinyl side track has a weather seal that overlaps the edge of the window sash.
 The paint dried along this joint, gluing the window in place.
-It’s amazing how strong the paint bond is to the window frame.
+The painters also filled the gap between the blind stop and top of the frame (yellow arrows) with paint.
+The paint bond is surprising strong.

 Insert a putty knife between the window sash and the weather seal to break the painted seam free.